 Teenager pulling away from family

 I have a 15 yr. old daughter.
 Her biological father hasn't been in her life since she was 2.
 My husband now has been in our lives since she was 4.
-We (my husband & I) have a daughter who is 7.
+My husband & I also have a daughter who is 7.
 We all live together as a family all of the time.
 I just worry about my teenager and her relationships with me and her stepfather.
 Most of the time she just stays in her room and doesn't want to participate in any family activities.
 Can you give me some advice on what we can do to bring us closer together?

 P.S.
 I love this website!
 Sure wish I had found it a LONG time ago!

-Your 15 year old daughter might be pulling away even if your husband was her biological father.
+I hear your worry and hurt.
+It might help to remember that your 15 year old daughter might be pulling away even if your husband was her biological father.
 It is normal for teens to want to establish their independence.
 But most fifteen year olds say they wish they could talk with their parents; they just don't know how to be closer.